blablalajouliw/WhyQ/README.md

 # WhyQ
-Quiz application project to help students study more efficiently.
+Quiz application project to help students study more efficiently, and eventually train each person's critical thinking skills to demystify scientific innovation and welcome it.